Board Of Directors

 Maria Cuomo Cole

 Mrs. Cole serves as Chairman of HELP USA, the leading national developer of housing for homeless and low income populations including families, victims of domestic violence, and veterans.
 She also serves as a director on the boards of Mentoring USA, The Brady Campaign to Prevent Gun Violence, and HELP PSI.
-She is also an executive producer of “The Invisible War”, a documentary about Military Sexual Trauma.
+She was also an executive producer of “The Invisible War”, a documentary about Military Sexual Trauma.

 Major General Mark Graham (US Army-Ret)